np-overflow/vue/slides/day-one/js-part-1.md

 # JavaScript

-* Also called ECMAScript
+* Also called ECMAScript (named after [Ecma](https://en.wikipedia.org/wiki/Ecma_International), the organisation behind the language)
-* High level language that is used to provide logic for web applications
+* A high-level language that is used to provide logic for web applications

 * Used on servers and browsers
 * Very speed 🚄